NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     stereo_gui image1.tif ... imageN.tif --gcp-file mygcp.gcp

+This works even for a single image.
+If ``--gcp-file`` is not specified but the GCP file is provided, this file will still be loaded.

 The ``stereo_gui`` program can also display ``.vwip`` files.
 Those are interest points created by ``ipfind``, ``bundle_adjust``, or ``parallel_stereo``, before they are matched across images.
 One should